trevorpogue/sections/README.rst

 |docs| |commits-since| |downloads-week| |downloads|

-Flexible tree data structures for organizing lists and dicts into sections.
+Python package providing flexible tree data structures for organizing lists and dicts into sections.

-``sections`` is designed to be:
+Sections is designed to be:

 * **Intuitive**: Start quickly and spend less time reading the docs.
 * **Scalable**: Grow arbitrarily complex trees as your problem scales.